Skip to content

 Millions of Americans have little or nothing saved for the future.
 A variety of measures can bolster savings and help ensure that more Americans can bounce back from modest financial setbacks — a major barrier to long-term savings — and that older adults do not outlive their retirement money.

 • Everyone should have access to savings vehicles that promote financial security and stability throughout their working lives.
-People need savings throughout their lifetimes for both shorter-term needs, such as dealing with financial emergencies, and for long-term priorities like retirement.
-For both types of savings, they should have the ability to use low-fee accounts and should be able to choose among a variety of investment options for long-term savings accounts.
-Savers should also get clear, unbiased information and advice about their choices.
+People need savings throughout their lifetimes for shorter-term needs, such as dealing with financial emergencies, and for long-term priorities like retirement.
+They should have access to low-fee accounts and be able to choose among a variety of investment options for retirement savings accounts.
+Savers should also get unbiased, clear information and advice about their choices.

 • Workers should be able to save for retirement in the workplace.
-Only about half of U.S. workers — and even fewer among those from historically disadvantaged racial and ethnic groups — have access to employer-sponsored retirement plans.
-Policymakers can implement policies that make it easier for more employers to offer savings plans.
-Employers can structure simple, easy-to-understand savings plans that ensure more participation and higher savings, such as by automatically enrolling new employees in savings accounts and deducting contributions to savings accounts directly from workers’ paychecks.
-Upon retirement, savers should be able to receive their benefits as some form of guaranteed lifetime income stream rather than as a lump sum.
+Only about half of U.S. workers—and even fewer among those from racial and ethnic groups that are discriminated against —have access to employer-sponsored retirement plans.
+Policymakers can implement policies that make it easier for more employers to offer retirement plans.
+Employers can structure simple, easy-to-understand retirement plans that ensure more participation and higher savings, such as by automatically enrolling new employees and deducting contributions directly from workers’ paychecks.
+Upon retirement, participants should have the ability to receive their benefits as some form of guaranteed lifetime income stream rather than as a lump sum.

-• Policymakers should make effective savings incentives a priority.
-Government policies can both encourage employers to establish well-designed savings programs and provide incentives for people to participate in savings programs and increase the amount they save.
-Tax incentives and other mechanisms to subsidize savings particularly should help people with low and moderate incomes as well as savers with volatile incomes, limited access to financial institutions, and differing financial goals.
+• Policymakers should provide incentives for people to save for retirement.
+Government policies can provide incentives for people to both participate in retirement savings programs and increase the amount they save.
+Tax incentives and other mechanisms to subsidize retirement savings should be targeted to people with low and moderate incomes as well as savers with volatile income, limited access to financial institutions, differing financial goals, or a combination of these.

 • Incentives, protections and access should extend beyond traditional employees.
-Self-employed individuals, independent contractors, temporary workers and others who work outside a traditional employment relationship all should have access to effectively structured saving plans, as well as tax incentives that encourage them to participate.
-In addition, savings programs should be designed so that accounts can be easily moved and accumulations preserved when people change jobs.
+Self-employed individuals, independent contractors, temporary workers, and others who work outside a traditional employment relationship should have access to effectively structured retirement saving plans as well as tax incentives that encourage their participation.
+In addition, retirement savings programs should be designed so that accounts can be easily moved and accumulations preserved when people change jobs.

 • Employers should fulfill their pension promises.
 Companies that still offer defined-benefit pensions should continue to offer them, as these plans provide reliable retirement income.
 The plans must be adequately funded, and regulators should supervise them and enforce consumer protections.
 Investment and longevity risks should not be shifted to beneficiaries.